Land Rover Defender (L663): Revisions

-MY26 facelift
+26MY facelift

-On the 28th of May, 2025, the Defender L663's first major revision was unveiled.
+On 28 May 2025, the Defender L663's first major revision was unveiled.
 Spanning across 90, 110 and 130 body styles, a variety of subtle enhancements were introduced to bring the offering up to 2026, as the Defender went mostly unchanged from its 2020 launch.

-Changes were headlined by updated headlights and taillights, looking similar to those of the pre-facelift models except improved lighting quality.
-It is important to note that 2 of the 3 recesses in the pre-facelift taillights have been removed for MY26.
-The front and rear aprons were also revised.
-On the front, the fog light surrounds now lack perforation, while rear changes are negligible.
-The grille bar became standard in black - previously an element of the Black Exterior Pack and Extended Black Exterior pack, while other trim pieces' standard color was changed to Satin Silicon Silver from Satin Ceres Silver.
+Changes were headlined by updated headlights and taillights that are now flush with the bodywork.
+The front and rear aprons were revised and the fog light surrounds now lack perforation.
+The grille bar became standard in black - previously an element of the Black Exterior Pack and Extended Black Exterior pack, while other trim pieces' standard colour was changed to Satin Silicon Silver from Satin Ceres Silver.
 Satin Ceres Silver trim pieces were still available, just in the County Exterior Pack, with Navrik Black trim pieces available in the Extended Black Exterior Pack, or as standard on the X model and Satin Carpathian Grey trim pieces on the X-Dynamic Trim levels.

-In terms of color offerings, Woolstone Green was introduced in replacement of Pangea green, as well as Borasco Grey to replace Eiger Grey - an offering dropped several years before the update.
+In terms of colour offerings, Woolstone Green was introduced in replacement of Pangea green, as well as Borasco Grey to replace Eiger Grey - an offering dropped several years before the update.
 The OCTA also gets Borasco Grey, along with 'all-new' Sargasso Blue.
-New 22" seven-spoke Diamond-Turned Style 7030 were introduced, along with black center caps with "DEFENDER" script as a part of Land Rover's new 'house of brands' strategy - meaning the only Land Rover badge featured is on the front grille, a juxtaposition to its placement in earlier models on the front grille, wheels, signature graphic and tailgate.
+New 22" seven-spoke Diamond-Turned Style 7030 were introduced, along with black centre caps with "DEFENDER" script as a part of Land Rover's new 'house of brands' strategy - meaning the only Land Rover badge featured is on the front grille, a juxtaposition to its placement in earlier models on the front grille, wheels, signature graphic and tailgate.

-The touchscreen was upped from 11.4 inches to 13.1 inches in size, with the center interior controls and gearstick angled slightly to accommodate the larger size.
+The touchscreen was upped from 11.4 inches to 13.1 inches in size, with the centre interior controls and gearstick angled slightly to accommodate the larger size.
 Adaptive Off-Road Cruise Control also became available, and a new steering wheel column mounted Driver Attention Monitor was added as standard in the EU.
 Engine offerings were also altered depending on the market.

 26MY also saw the discontinuation of the Country Accessory Pack - leaving only the Adventure, Explorer and Urban packs.
 To suit the vehicle's continual move to darker hues, the Expedition Roof Rack, Cross Bars, Front Undershield and Rear Scuff Plate were all offered in dark finishes in addition to bright variations.
 A new Urban Bonnet Decal was brought to market to complement the pre-existing decals with "90", "110" and "130" script, and the chequer bonnet finisher becoming standard only on the X (and similar) trim levels.
 For S, X-Dynamic SE and X-Dynamic HSE a new bonnet finisher with patterned squares was introduced.

+In September 2026, the Defender Wolf Series II was launched, based on D7x platform, and will compete for the UK Ministry of Defence Light Mobility Vehicle tender.
+Designed in the UK with a British built engine, it will be assembled in Slovakia.